Contact Lindsey

 Level Two: Get in the Groove

-If you already know how to use groups and leverage your existing network, I challenge you to up your game by developing a consistent LinkedIn lead generation habit.
+If you already post regularly, know how to use groups, and understand how to leverage your existing network, I challenge you to up your game by developing a consistent LinkedIn lead generation habit.
 Like my client Bill, you will reap the most benefit from LinkedIn when you develop a routine of engagement.
 Take a survey of how and where you can spend your time on LinkedIn.
 What makes the most sense long-term?
 What makes the most sense in the short-term?

 My clients ask me all the time how much time they need to be spending on LinkedIn.
 The answer depends on you.
 Everyone and every business goal is different.
 That said, focused time every day is better than all at once at the end of the week.
 Remember, timeliness is key on a fast-moving platform like LinkedIn.
 Long chunks of time simply can’t make up for keeping your finger on the pulse of your network throughout the week.